1030 INTRODUCTION TO THE MODERN BUSINESS SYSTEM (3)

 3570 MANAGEMENT PROCESSES IN NONPROFIT ORGANIZATIONS (3)

 Prerequisites: Junior standing.
-Decision making, planning, and control processes in
+Decision making, planning, and control processes in nonprofit organizations.

 4580 INTERNATIONAL BUSINESS (3)